JamieB92/portfolio-project-three/README.md

     * Yes, the user is able to stop the game.
     * I have tested this by entering exit.

-* Does the exit message show ?
+* Does the exit message show?
     * Yes, the user is able to see the exit message on exit.
     * I have tested this by entering exit.

 ### Help

 * Is the user able to see the instructions when help is entered?
-    * Yes, the user is able to the help menu.
+    * Yes, the user is able to see the help menu.
-    * I have tested this byu entering help.
+    * I have tested this by entering help.

 * Is the menu clear and easy to read?
-    * Yes, the user is able to read the instructions cleary.
+    * Yes, the user is able to read the instructions clearly.
     * I have tested this by entering help.

-* Is the hud visable at the below the menu?
+* Is the hud visable below the menu?
-    * Yes, the user is able to see this.
+    * Yes, the user is able to see the hud below the menu.
     * I have tested this by entering help.

 * Does the help menu clear after entering next move ?